“The sooner you save, the faster your money can grow…”

 -Forbes.com, “The Five Most Important Money Lessons to Teach Your Kids”

-- In a properly constructed policy, the cash value of a policy on a younger insured grows at an attractive rate of return for the policy owner, with no downside risk.
+- In a properly constructed policy, the cash value of a policy on a younger insured grows at an attractive rate of return for the policy owner.

 - Life insurance represents unparalleled estate planning benefits, such as the ability to transfer assets to the insured free of income, state, or gift taxes.